AaronMichaelStevens/BiodiversityProject/README.md

 Yosemite, Yellowstone, Bryce Canyon and The Great Smoky Mountains.

-The figure below is the final sorting of all species observed acrosss the four "most sensitive classifications" Visiual information can be deceptive so I emplor everyone to explore the data and code to run their own comparative analysis!
+The figure below is the final sorting of all species observed acrosss the four "most sensitive classifications" Visiual information can be deceptive so I implor everyone to explore the data and code to run their own comparative analysis!

 I have left example lines of code in the script for your own exploration, for example:
 You can use script prompts to isolate and identify any individual species by refering to it's common or